 By working in tandem with manual pentests, we can provide a more robust layer of protection.

-While automated Penetration Testing should be carried out regularly and embedded in the Secure Development Lifecycle (SDLC), manual penetration testing is still necessary.
-It must be carried out whenever relevant infrastructural, architectural and functional changes are deployed.
+While Automated Penetration Testing should be carried out regularly and embedded in the Secure Development Lifecycle (SDLC), manual penetration testing is still necessary.
+Therefore, it must be carried out whenever relevant infrastructural, architectural, and functional changes are deployed.

-Alice&Bob.The company offer their clients a range of services, including full-service cloud security analysis and remediation.
+Alice&Bob.The company offers its clients a range of services, including full-service cloud security analysis and remediation.